gedand/452c8c82-Virucid/backend/implementation.md

 - **validators:** function for input validation of parameters
 - **`app.py`:** main Flask component of our app
 - **`requirements.txt`:** Python needed dependencies

+## Error handling

+In our application, every endpoint is protected by a try-except block.
+We log every exception or unnormal activity to `api.log` file but for the user, we return only general information as a response.

+## Validation

+In the application, we validate every input on the server-side.
+For that, we used the customizable Marshmallow library.
+The most important goal was not to allow any kind of data that is not in an appropriate format, avoiding any kind of malicious attempt.
+We have to mention here that the usage of SQLAlchemy itself protects the app against some kind of attacks, for example SQL injection.